bcgov/public-cloud-techdocs/docs/user-management.md

 ## New user interface

-The BC Developer Registry has undergone significant UI improvements to provide a more intuitive and user-friendly experience.
+The BC Gov's Product Registry has undergone significant UI improvements to provide a more intuitive and user-friendly experience.
 You can now easily navigate through the website, access different sections, and manage your projects and users more efficiently.

 ## User Management Feature